Create a Guru Unstructured Data Lake Object (UDLO)

 • Both public and non-public (teammates and restricted) cards

-Select Next.
-By default, the connector runs every two hours.
+11. Click Next.
+The connector runs by default every two hours.
 You can monitor sync status in Data Stream status.

 The data stream ingests cards from Guru into a UDLO and maps them to a UDMO.
 From this UDMO, a search index is created which can now be used to ground AI-generated responses.